jinfeijoy/NLP/2023_nlp_academy/Session2.md

   * to identify mask word, it will not only look at past words, but also look at next words
 * BERT Finetuning
   * ![image](https://user-images.githubusercontent.com/16402963/218224953-4edd7d80-d291-4ce1-a569-26b7c0c49f71.png)
+* Encoder-only
+  * Bidirectional: left and right tokens can be seen, that is it has no causality as we have access to the complete input sequence at inference time
+  * Good at classifying sequences or tokens (ex.NER) needs finetuning
+  * Ex: BERT, ToBERTa, XLM, DeBERTa (this is a good one)

 ### Decoder-only (GPT)
+* Causal, i.e. right (future) tokens are 'removed' from the attention calculation
+* Good text generator
+* With +3B parameters, it wors as a few-shot learner
+* With finetuning, it's not as good as encoder-only or encoder-decoder
+* Ex: GPT-2, GPT-3, BLOOM, OPT

 ### Encoder-decoder (T5)
+* Encoder+Decoder with causal attention + cross-attention (to communicate with the encoder)
+* separate input vs output
+* good at everything as long as you have a supervised dataset to finetune it
+* BART, T5, FLAN-T5

 ## Text classification with BERT, GPT-3 and T5